Lyons Elderly Home in Redwood City, CA

 Pros

-• pro The experience was fantastic.
+• pro The staff was super helpful and nice.

 • pro The room was spacious enough to accommodate Big Bend, 20+ dancers, and seating for food and resting.

-• pro The venue has a kitchen.
+• pro The venue includes a kitchen.

 • pro It is a nice multifunctional community building.

-• pro The staff and participants are the best.
+• pro Best staff and participants ever.

-• pro The auditorium is nice for kids' theater camp.
+• pro The auditorium is nice for kids theater camp.

-• pro Lunch and Bingo were great.
+• pro Lunch was great and Bingo afterward was a fantastic game.

 Cons